cnsoft/cocos2d-kamcord-ios/README.md

 	[scene addChild: [nextAction() node]];

 	[director runWithScene: scene];
-}</code></pre>
+}
+</code></pre>

-This code sets up the window's root view controller and gives it ownership of the `EAGLView`.
+This code sets up the window's root view controller and gives it ownership of the `KCGLView`.
 It then begins a new video and starts recording the scene.
 The `Start Recording` and `Stop Recording` buttons in the app are hooked in as follows:

 <pre><code>@implementation KamcordRecording
 -(id) init